Architecture & Design

 Wang Yan Principal, GOA

 Mr. Wang Yan, a student of Herzog & de Meuron, first practiced architecture in Europe, where his broad and diversified educational background has helped to shape his keen global perspective.
 He is dedicated to establishing open value systems and practicing architecture on the basis of understanding diversified cultures.
 He focuses on urban renewal, and has presided over a series of urban renewal practices including Shanghai Hongkou Rui Kang Li Urban Research.
 He also has rich experience in construction technology fields related to high levels of comfort and micro levels of energy consumption.
-Mr. Yan’s projects include SPSI Art Museum, Dingli Art Museum, Fengying Stone Art Museum, Huaxin Reception Center, and more.
+Mr. Wang’s projects include SPSI Art Museum, Dingli Art Museum, Fengying Stone Art Museum, Huaxin Reception Center, and more.
 They have received honors such as Architecture Awards of Architectural Society of China, China Architecture Media Awards, WAF, and Architecture Master Prize.
-He has been published in Detail, Archdaily, Time Architecture, the Architectural Journal and others.
-Recently Mr. Yan was named one of the 40 Under 40 Chinese Young Architects.
-Since 2014, he has taught at the CAUP (the College of Architecture and Urban Planning) of Tongji University.
+His projects have been published in Detail, Archdaily, Time Architecture, the Architectural Journal and others.
+Recently Mr. Wang was named one of the 40 Under 40 Chinese Young Architects.
+Since 2014, he has been a professor at the CAUP (the College of Architecture and Urban Planning) of Tongji University.

 Media & Culture